fommil/fpmortals/manuscript/complete.md

 Notably absent are typeclasses that extend `Monad`, which get their own chapter later.

 Scalaz uses code generation, not simulacrum.
 However, for brevity, we present code snippets with `@typeclass`.
-Equivalent syntax is available when we `import scalaz._, Scalaz._`
+Equivalent syntax is available when we `import scalaz._, Scalaz._` and is available under the `scalaz.syntax` package in the scalaz source code.

 {width=100%}
 ![](images/scalaz-core-tree.png)